 Tips for Creating the Best Blog Names

-In my last post on blog naming I said:
+But first, in my last post on blog naming, I said:

 A good name is

-In addition a good blog name evokes or describes what it represents, but how much it describes directly or over time with exposure is up to you and your advertising budget.
+In addition to being readable, memorable, etc, a good blog name evokes or describes what it represents to your audience.

-chrisg.com represents me, Authority Blogger a product.
-One is very much in the short and descriptive, the other is somewhat descriptive, but more into the brand zone.
+chrisg.com represents me, Authority Blogger represents both a product and a community (I also bought the plural, Authority Bloggers).
+One is very much in short and descriptive, the other is somewhat descriptive, but more into the branding zone.

-The way I often select brandable names is to not go so far into invented names that you need massive buzz or huge budget for people to know what it is.
+When selecting brandable names do not go so far into invented names that you need massive buzz or a huge budget for people to know what it is.

 Developing a Descriptive and Brandable Blog Name

-My simple technique for a descriptive but brandable domain is to combine target audience with benefits.
+My simple technique for a descriptive but brandable domain is to combine the target audience with benefits.

 Your Audience + Benefit = Targeted and Attractive Name

-So Authority Blogger shows bloggers how to grow their authority.
-RemarkableParents teaches parents how to be remarkable parents.
-OK, some great names are all benefits, but if you think about it they also select an audience, because the audience who wants those benefits is specific, such as ZenHabits.
+OK, some great names are all benefits, such as LifeHack, but if you think about it they also self-select an audience, because the audience who wants those benefits is specific.
+Domains such as ZenHabits would not appeal to everyone, just those pre-disposed to like it.

 Avoid the Generic